Dedicated To Delivering Accountability, Maximizing Compensation And Facilitating Your Recovery

 Prescription Medication Errors

 Patients should not be expected to know about the various interactions and side effects that come with prescription medication.
-It is your doctor, nurses, or medical providers' responsibility to ensure that all the risks and potential side effects are explained to you before you are prescribed a treatment.
-They should also take time to ask if you have any previous conditions or current medications that may interact or cause problems with the treatment.
+It is your doctor, nurses or medical providers’ responsibility to ensure that all the risks and potential side effects are explained to you before you are prescribed a treatment.
+They should also take time to ask if you have any previous conditions or current medications that may interact with or cause problems with the treatment.

-If you have suffered from a known side effect or interaction after taking a prescription medication, and you were not informed of the risk beforehand, you should speak to a medical malpractice lawyer immediately, as you may have a claim.
+If you have suffered from a known side effect or interaction after taking a prescription medication and you were not informed of the risk beforehand, you should speak to a medical malpractice lawyer immediately, as you may have a claim.

 Surgical Error